 We believe that the information on this webpage is correct and any opinions, conclusions or recommendations are reasonably held or made, based on the information available at the time of its compilation, but no representation or warranty, either expressed or implied, is made or provided as to accuracy, reliability or completeness of any statement made in this document.
 Any opinions, conclusions or recommendations set forth in this document are subject to change without notice and may differ or be contrary to the opinions, conclusions or recommendations expressed elsewhere by ASB or Commonwealth Bank.
 We are under no obligation to, and do not, update or keep current the information contained in this document.
 No person involved in the preparation of this document accepts any liability for any loss or damage arising out of the use of all or any part of this document.

-Interests in ASB Investment Funds, ASB Superannuation Master Trust and the ASB KiwiSaver Scheme (‘the Schemes') are issued by ASB Group Investments Limited, a wholly owned subsidiary of ASB Bank Limited (ASB).
-ASB provides administration and distribution services for the Schemes.
-No person guarantees interests in the Schemes.
-Interests in the Schemes are not deposits or other liabilities of ASB.
-They are subject to investment risk, including the loss of income and principal invested.
-For more information see the Schemes Product Disclosure Statements, available from the register of offers of financial products at www.business.govt.nz/disclose, (search for either ASB Investment Funds, ASB Superannuation Master Trust or ASB KiwiSaver Scheme).
+Interests in the ASB KiwiSaver Scheme (Scheme) are issued by ASB Group Investments Limited, a wholly owned subsidiary of ASB Bank Limited (ASB).
+ASB provides Scheme administration and distribution services.
+No person guarantees interests in the Scheme.
+Interests in the Scheme are not deposits or other liabilities of ASB.
+They are subject to investment risk, including possible loss of income and principal invested.
+For more information, see the ASB KiwiSaver Scheme Product Disclosure Statement available from this website and the register of offers of financial products at www.disclose-register.companiesoffice.govt.nz (search for ASB KiwiSaver Scheme).